Intra-aortic Balloon Counterpulsation Pump

-- You may need to have tests done to check your blood vessels such as an angiography or Doppler.
-Ask your caregiver for more information about these and other tests that you may need.
+- You may need tests such as an angiography or Doppler to check your blood vessels.
+Ask your caregiver for more information about these or other tests you may need.
 Write down the date, time, and location of each test.

 The day of your procedure:

 - Ask your caregiver before taking any medicine on the day of your procedure.
 These medicines include insulin, diabetic pills, high blood pressure pills, or heart pills.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.